 "Our system is faster and much more efficient.
 Good luck, Lieutenant Walker."

-Walker was reading an order from General Meade when he is approached by a tall, gaunt, almost ancient looking man wearing a name tag that simply read 'Librarian'.
+Walker was reading an order from General Meade when he was approached by a tall, gaunt, almost ancient looking man wearing a name tag that simply read "Librarian."

 "Am I allowed in the restricted archives?"
-Walker said, intrigued by the offer.
+Walker asked, intrigued by the offer.